 Behaviours of Learning

-We aim to develop resilience, perseverance and independence in our children through promoting a Growth Mindset.
-These include:
+We aim to develop resilience, perseverance and independence in our children through promoting a growth mindset.
+We regularly discuss these values:

 I work hard to get a good result